couchbase/couchbase-lite-java/README.md

-Once finished, this will be a "portable java" version of the Couchbase Lite Android core.
-More info [here](https://github.com/couchbase/couchbase-lite-android/wiki/Proposed-project-restructure).
+This is a "portable java" version of the Couchbase Lite Android core.

+To see how this fits into the overall architecture, see the [Couchbase Lite Project Structure](https://github.com/couchbase/couchbase-lite-android/wiki/Project-structure).

+# Current status

+This is currently just a stub project.
+There is code that has been developed that serves as a Java <-> Native SQLite bridge (very similar to [sqlite4java](https://code.google.com/p/sqlite4java)) which will be added to this project to make in functional.

 # Run via command line